 Today, fluorochemicals permeate blood through exposure from some surprisingly common sources.
 Beginning in 1967, a common DuPont fluorochemical known as Zonyl was used to grease proof popcorn bags, paper plates, dog food bags, cookie bags, baking paper and fast food packaging.
 In 2005, Zonyl was discovered to be leaching into food in certain products at a rate three times higher than Food and Drug Administration safety standards.

 When California attempted to ban the coating on food packaging in 2008, then-Governor Schwarzenegger sided with the chemical industry and vetoed the bill.
 The concerns with PFAS in food packaging continues today.
-Bowls from restaurants such as Chipotle and Sweetgreen were recently tested and found to contain PFAS compounds with the potential for exposing customers through ingestion.
+Bowls from restaurants such as Chipotle and Sweetgreen were recently tested and found to contain PFAS compounds with the potential for exposing customers through ingestion as reported by The New Food Economy.
 These fiber bowls are advertised as compostable, but based on what we understand about the biopersistent nature of PFAS the "cycling" of these compounds will continue.

 To date, the FDA has approved 20 next generation fluorinated organics for food packaging including compounds which have not been adequately tested.
 In August 2018, San Francisco became the first city to prohibit PFAS chemicals in single-use service ware effective 2020.
 This past week, Denmark became the first country to ban PFAS in all food packaging beginning next year too.